-Section 3.6 of the RFC 3647 and section 4.3.2 as well as section 7.1.c) of the ETSI 101456 Technical Specification provide for the use of references to divide disclosures between public information and security sensitive confidential information.
+Section 3.6 of the RFC 3647 and section 4.2.3 as well as section 5.2.d) of the ETSI EN 319411-2 European Standard provide for the use of references to divide disclosures between public information and security sensitive confidential information.
 For reasons of confidentiality, SWIFT has not included specifics on controls in some sections of the CPS, but replaced them with references to internal detailed documents.
 These documents will only be made available to duly authorised auditors in the context of the conformity assessment process of SWIFT's Certification Authority.